janligudzinski/janligudzinski.github.io/content/blog/1-unfuck-prod/index.md

 ## Overview

 Let's go over what we have in terms of resources and code.
 The first thing we bought were our domains, one `.com.pl` and another simple `.pl` one, the latter of which we bought after my partner soberly noticed that it would be a pain to remember and type anything as long as the former when opening the web app.
 In retrospect, I regret buying the first one at all - the monopoly on `com.pl` domains is held by [domena.pl](https://domena.pl), and while they're cheap enough, their offering and UX is straight from the early 00s - there's no CLI, no API, just poorly-explained HTML forms to click through and several different admin panels for each feature.

-We ended up only using the .com.pl one for our Google Workspace emails (maybe not the best choice either - their invoices are denominated in arms and legs).
+They also still think you're interested in shared PHP hosting, bless their hearts.
+We ended up only using the .com.pl domain for our Google Workspace emails (maybe not the best choice either - their invoices are denominated in arms and legs).

 Next was the hosting - we went with Hetzner, as we didn't need much and aren't likely to need much in the future either.
 We got a VPS with 4 VCPUs, 8 GB of RAM and 160GB storage, which at the time of writing isn't close to even one-quarter full, plus two S3-compatible object buckets (which reminds me: they charge a flat fee per bucket and eliminating one of them in production will be something we'll do later in this series).
 The other things we pay for are a Twilio account with two phone numbers, an OpenAI one, and Postmark for transactional e-mails like forgot-password reset links.